HRItdy/diffusion_policy_kovis/README.md

 Then the apt install is good, but apt install realsense2-camera still failed because of unsolvable issue, I used sudo aptitude install .... and deny the first plan, used the second to downgrade some dependencies.

 After these, the launch file said no `ur_robot_driver`, so accroding to the ur_robot architecture, this node actually should be one executable node in devel.
 Because I ran `catkin clean` before so all these are deleted.

+I rerun the catkin_make, cannot find `robotiq_2f_85_description`.
+Then I changed to `catkin build` and there are some dependencies with wrong versions.
+I used `pip3 install` to correct them.
+After that, all good!